-You can book the same lake cruise as me , which was the 1.5 hour extended cruise.
+We chose the 1.5 hour extended cruise.
 It was something like $10 more per person but 50% longer so we thought it seemed like a great deal.
 Furthermore, our cruise had just a few people on it whereas the classic cruise was totally packed, even when we arrived 15 minutes early.

 Here are the different types of Lake Minnewanka cruises:

 - 10AM – 1.5 hour extended cruise